Skip to main content

 where some.extension is the id of the extension you'd like to install into the sandbox.

-Note that if you are adding support for a new language that isn't in the default list of language identifiers supported by VSCode, you may need to add an extension dependency.
+Also note that if you are adding support for a new language that isn't in the default list of language identifiers supported by VSCode, you may need to add an extension dependency.
 See Adding a new language for more details.

 6. Copy / symlink cursorless-talon-dev into your Talon user directory for some useful voice commands for developing Cursorless.